Strategy16 min read

 • Keep breakfast repeatable: Rotate two or three reliable options.

-• Damage control on travel days: Prioritize protein, hydration, and sane portions.
+• Use damage control on travel days: Prioritize protein, hydration, and sane portions.

 Use full-body sessions.
 They are more forgiving when your week gets disrupted.